ENGL 226 Writing About Writing: Policies

 COURSE OBJECTIVES

-By the end of the course, student will have
+By the end of the course, student will:

-- Developed a strong understanding of what constitutes writing and writing studies;
+- Understand of what constitutes writing and writing studies;

-- Begun the process of becoming a professional rather than student writer through interrogating your process and practice of writing;
+- Begin the process of becoming a professional rather than student writer through interrogating your process and practice of writing;

-- Begun to understand the kinds of research one does in composition and rhetoric;
+- Begin to understand the kinds of research and writing one does in Writing Studies;

-- Begun to develop a portfolio that can be used as you continue to explore the field of writing and writing studies.
+- Begin to develop a portfolio that can be used as you continue to explore the field of writing and writing studies.

 Due to the varied nature of the kinds of reading we’ll need to do this semester, there is no prescribed text for this course.
 All reading will be available linked to the class syllabus on this website.